Vicks0712/Deep-Learning-Projects/Text Classification/GloVe/README.md

 2. **Interconnected cells**: LSTMs consist of cells that can read, write, and erase information in their internal memory.
 3. **Control gates**: Entry, forget, and exit gates regulate information flow within cells, determining what's stored or discarded.
 4. **Sequence modeling**: LSTMs excel at handling sequential data, making them ideal for text classification tasks.
 5. **Improved text classification**: LSTMs enhance context understanding and performance in text classification.

 This project leverages PyTorch's LSTM implementation.

-In this project the implementation already created by Pytorch will be used.

 ## About GloVe